 Cluster Munition Ban Policy

-Summary: State Party Comoros ratified the convention on 28 July 2010.
-It has participated in several of the convention’s meetings, but not since 2013.
-It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.
-Comoros has elaborated its views on important issues for the interpretation and implementation of the convention.
+Ten-Year Review: State Party Comoros ratified the convention on 28 July 2010.
+It has participated in meetings of the convention, but not since 2013.
+Comoros has voted in favor of key annual United Nations (UN) resolutions promoting the convention since 2015 and it has elaborated its views on important issues for the interpretation and implementation of the convention.

-Comoros states that it has never used, produced, transferred, or stockpiled cluster munitions, but must provide a transparency report for the convention to formally confirm this cluster munition-free status.
+Comoros states that it has never used, produced, transferred, or stockpiled cluster munitions.
+It must provide a transparency report for the convention to formally confirm this cluster munition-free status.

 The Union of Comoros signed the Convention on Cluster Munitions on 3 December 2008, ratified on 28 July 2010, and the convention entered into force for the country on 1 January 2011.

 Comoros has not adopted national implementation legislation to enforce the convention’s provisions.